The Mostly Untold Solo Latin American Adventures of Axy Grace

 My late mom reiterated to me in 2018 after she was diagnosed with Stage 4 lung cancer and lost her ability to consume solid food overnight, due to enlarged lymph nodes in her throat.
 She led a simple low-maintenance life; eating was one of the few activities she enjoyed.
 Anyone who’s had a medical condition that needed a change in their diet would probably be able to empathize with this, if food mattered to them.

-That year, I lost three dear ones consecutively within three months.
+That year, I lost three dear ones within three consecutive months.

 In September, my aunt (mom’s older sister whom she was very close to) passed on after fighting cancer for a decade or so.

-An ex-colleague turned friend who suffered a previous miscarriage was about to give birth in just a week, but suddenly fell into a coma and did not wake up again.
+An ex-colleague turned friend who suffered a previous miscarriage was about to give birth in just a week when she suddenly fell into a coma and did not wake up again.
 Her birthday was in another two days, on the second last day of October.

 Although saddened by this series of losses, I did not realize the impact it had on me until one day I snapped at work.
 Stormed right out of the office disregarding a meeting with external vendors in the afternoon.
 It was a Friday.